mpoeter/xenium/README.md

 was on the reclamation schemes.
 However, the plan is to add several more data structures in the near future.

-* `michael_scott_queue` - a lock-free multi-producer/multi-consumer queue proposed by
+* `michael_scott_queue` - an unbounded lock-free multi-producer/multi-consumer queue proposed by
 [Michael and Scott](http://www.cs.rochester.edu/~scott/papers/1996_PODC_queues.pdf).
-* `ramalhete_queue` - a lock-free multi-producer/multi-consumer queue proposed by
+* `ramalhete_queue` - a fast unbounded lock-free multi-producer/multi-consumer queue proposed by
 [Ramalhete](http://concurrencyfreaks.blogspot.com/2016/11/faaarrayqueue-mpmc-lock-free-queue-part.html).
 * `harris_michael_list_based_set` - a lock-free container that contains a sorted set of unique objects.
 This data structure is based on the solution proposed by